View Andrew Petuch's Obituary on standardspeaker.com and share memories

 He is preceded in death by his brothers and sisters, Anna Petuch, Mary Stritz, Dorothy Balush, Rose Chunko, Joseph, John, Wassil, Michael and Becky Petuch.

-He is survived by his wife, the former Marcella Kokinda, and children, Andrew J. Petuch and his wife, Mary Ann, West Hazleton; Deborah Petuch Schwab and her husband, Jack, Bethlehem; Mark Petuch and his wife, Trieste Schaefer Petuch, Burlington Twp.; a sister, Helen Kusko, Nesquehoning; two grandsons, Jason Schwab, St. Augustine, Fla.; Kyle Schwab, New York City; and several nieces and nephews.
+He is survived by his wife and caregiver, the former Marcella Kuchera and children, Andrew J. Petuch and his wife, Mary Ann Rigotti Petuch, West Hazleton; Deborah Petuch Schwab and her husband, Jack, Bethlehem; and Mark Petuch and his wife, Trieste Schaefer Petuch, Burlington Twp.; a sister, Helen Kusko, Nesquehoning; two grandsons, Jason Schwab, St. Augustine, Fla.; Kyle Schwab, New York City; and several nieces and nephews.

-A funeral will be held at 10 a.m.
-Friday from Frank J. Bonin Funeral Home Inc., with a Divine Liturgy with Office of Christian Burial at 10:30 a.m. in Ss.
-Peter and Paul B.C.
+A funeral will be held Friday at 10 a.m. from the Frank J. Bonin Funeral Home Inc. Divine Liturgy with Office of Christian Burial will be at 10:30 a.m. at Ss.
+Peter & Paul B.C.
 Church, Beaver Meadows.

 Interment will be in the parish cemetery.

-Friends and relatives may call from 6 to 9 p.m.
-Thursday at the funeral home.
-Panahida will be held at 7 p.m.
+Friends and relatives may call Thursday from 6 to 9 p.m. at the funeral home.
+Panahida will be 7 p.m.
 Thursday.